Japanese History Digest

 Timeline of the Yayoi period

-| 57 AD | According to the Records of the Later Han in the Account of the Eastern Barbarians, the Nu country in Fukuoka Prefecture sent tribute to the Later Han dynasty and received a golden seal in return. |
+| 57 | According to the Eastern Barbarians section of the Book of Later Han, the King of Wa paid tribute to the Later Han and was awarded a gold seal inscribed with "King of Wa in Han." |

 Facilities where you can learn about the Yayoi period